 Students of outstanding ability who are accepted by an accredited professional school after the completion of three years of undergraduate work may qualify for the appropriate degree by transferring back to Houghton credit for the first two years of professional study, thus shortening by one year their professional training.
 Such students will be taking their senior year in absentia.
-In such instances the Houghton degree will be conferred at the end of the second year of professional studies.
+In such instances, the Houghton degree will be conferred at the end of the second year of professional studies.
 Senior-in-absentia privilege does not apply to AA or AAS students.

-The privilege described above may be available to students wishing to enter professional training for a career in medicine, veterinary medicine, dentistry, law, or engineering.
+The privilege described above may be available to students wishing to enter professional training for a career in medicine, veterinary medicine, dentistry, law or engineering.
 Students entering nursing also may qualify for the senior-in-absentia privilege by transferring two years of nurse's training for the Houghton degree.

-Preliminary application for the senior-in-absentia privilege must be made to the Houghton Academic Dean in the spring of the sophomore year.
-Additional details on this plan may be obtained from the academic records office.
-Students should notify the office of records at the beginning of their senior year.
+Preliminary application for the senior-in-absentia privilege must be made to the Dean of the College in the spring of the sophomore year.
+Additional details on this plan may be obtained from the Registrar/Academic Records office.
+Students should notify the Registrar/Academic Records office at the beginning of their senior year.
 All senior-in-absentia students are considered August graduates.

-Withdrawal from college
+Withdrawal from College

 Any student in good standing is entitled to honorable withdrawal at any time.
-A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Academic Records Office, CASA, or from the ARO webpage.
-After securing the appropriate signatures, the student must have the record cleared by the Student Financial Services Office.
-The form must be properly completed and filed with the Academic Records Office before the student leaves campus.
+A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Registrar/Academic Records office, CASA, or the Registrar/Academic Records webpage.
+After securing the appropriate signatures, the student must have his or her record cleared by the Student Financial Services office.
+The form must be properly completed and filed with the Registrar/Academic Records office before the student leaves campus.
 Withdrawal from college without accomplishing the above procedure will result in forfeiture of the right to honorable dismissal.
-No refunds (if applicable) will be made by the Student Financial Services Office until the Academic Records Office certifies that the withdrawal procedure has been properly completed.
+No refunds (if applicable) will be made by the Student Financial Services office until the Registrar/Academic Records office certifies that the withdrawal procedure has been properly completed.

-A student called away during the semester by an emergency (including military duty) and who finds it impossible to resume must notify the Academic Records Office of withdrawal immediately.
+A student called away during the semester by an emergency (including military duty) and who finds it impossible to resume must notify the Registrar/Academic Records office of withdrawal immediately.
 Unless this notice is filed within three weeks, the student may forfeit the right to honorable dismissal and receive a grade of F in each course.